daleonov/HART/docs/Testing Your DSP In Hart.md

 You can have as many assertions/expectations in a single test - just keep chaining them together.
 They will be checked in that order, whenever possible.
 Hovewer, some matchers need to wait for the full signal to be generated (like ```PeaksAt```), while others can work on block-by-block basis (like ```EqualsTo```), so the order is not guaranteed.

 You also have ```HART_ASSERT_TRUE()``` and ```HART_EXPECT_TRUE()``` for trivial non-audio checks, in case you need them.
 But you shoudn't use HART for testing everything - use it for audio tests, and stick with Google Test (gtest) or Catch2 for everything else.

+See @ref hart::AudioTestBuilder for the full list of options you can set.

 ### [5] Run the test